Tapahtumatinder/Hello_Strangers_App/README.md

 ## Getting Started

 ### Prerequisites
-  Using the app requires creating an account with your email address and name.
+  - Using the app requires creating an account with your email address and name.
+  - Currently only available on android.

 ### Installation